RaghavRamesh/mooc-notes/Other/Colour Theory Fundamentals/ColourTheoryFundamentals.md

 * Translucent - translucent surfaces can be partially seen through - some light passes through, some reflects
 * Transparent - allow most or all light to pass through.
 Won’t obscure the object behind it much
 * Overlapping two items of contrasting colours with an in-between colour in the overlapping area creates an illusion of translucency.
 If you take the items apart, the illusion is broken and if the colour is not an in-between colour, the illusion is broken.
-* Book recommendation: “Interaction of Coloraturas” - Josef Albers
+* Book recommendation: “Interaction of Colours” - Josef Albers

 ---